There’s something magical about relaxing under a starry night sky.

 The park also has dark sky activities for visitors of all ages, including nighttime storytelling, astrophotography events, and meteor shower viewings.
 For a romantic evening — or just a unique family outing — you can set sail on a star-studded boat cruise in the adjoining harbor.
 (And as you wait for nightfall, a day trip to nearby Traverse City presents even more outdoorsy fun.)

-Feel tucked away when you book this secluded family cabin in Harbor Springs, Michigan.
-The quaint and quiet screened-in porch is the perfect place to relax with loved ones as stars peek above the lush canopy of trees.
+🏠 Where to stay: Feel tucked away when you book this secluded family cabin in Harbor Springs, Michigan.
+The quaint screened-in porch is the perfect place to relax with loved ones as stars peek above the lush canopy of trees.

 Located in: Montrose County, CO

 Black Canyon of the Gunnison National Park sits in the heart of Colorado, and is named for the steep gorge through which the Gunnison River cuts.
-Though last on our list of best places to stargaze in the U.S., this stunning natural wonder is certainly not least.
-With an International Dark Sky rating of 21.5 out of 23, stargazing enthusiasts flock from near and far for some unforgettable celestial views.
+With an International Dark Sky rating of 21.5 out of 23, it’s no secret why this natural wonder is one of the best places to stargaze in the U.S. Enthusiasts flock from near and far for some unforgettable celestial views.

 This park works with a local Astronomical Society to put on events and provide telescopes to visitors, and hosts an annual astronomy festival every June.
 The NPS also recommends planning a summer visit for the best views of the Milky Way — and the unique chance to see the International Space Station fly overhead!

-This cozy cabin on a working cattle ranch in Olathe, Colorado is just what a stargazer needs.
-With tons of outdoor space to explore and a quiet front patio to relax on, you’ll feel totally immersed in your scenic surroundings.
+🏠 Where to stay: This cozy cabin on a working cattle ranch in Olathe, Colorado is just what a stargazer needs.
+With tons of outdoor space to explore and a quiet front patio to relax on, it’s easy to feel totally immersed in the scenic surroundings.

-While exploring dark sky sites is most of the fun, having a comfy and convenient homebase could make or break your vacation.
+Exploring the best places to stargaze is most of the fun, but having a comfy and convenient home base can make or break your vacation.
 Our Rest Easy Promise helps you stay in the moment and travel without surprises (except for the occasional shooting star!).

-If stargazing is only the start of your bucket list adventures, be sure to check out our other travel blogs that’ll give you all sorts of vacation-planning ideas.
-From the best small towns in America and family road trip ideas to our favorite hygge cabins and renowned wine regions, an abundance of memorable getaways await.
+And remember, stargazing should only be the start of your bucket list adventures.
+Be sure to check out our other travel blogs full of vacation-planning ideas.
+From the best small towns in America and family road trip ideas to our favorite hygge cabins and unique vacation rentals, memorable getaways are just waiting to be booked.